 The full anniversary video campaign was broadcasted during the NFL season opener last Thursday, which sparked even more questions about how Nike is taking a stance on this issue with their partnership with the NFL, and if brands in general should be getting involved in social justice movements at all.

-From retail stores phasing out Ivanka Trump’s clothing line to Levi’s advocating for more gun control to Pepsi (very poorly) attempting to solve racism with its Kendall Jenner protest commercial, brands have seen the public’s interest in social justice grow substantially over the last few years and they’re eager to
+From retail stores phasing out Ivanka Trump’s clothing line to Levi’s advocating for more gun control to Pepsi (very poorly) attempting to solve racism with its Kendall Jenner protest commercial, brands have seen the public’s interest in social justice grow substantially over the last few years and they’re eager to join in.

 Here, seven Canadian women talk candidly about whether they take into account a company’s politics before committing to a purchase.